Comment from Rebus:

 day with the big news -- he had solved the mystery!
 In a flurry, he

-It was an evil genius who was an electronics expert.
+claimed the person responsible for the calls was an old nemesis of his, an evil genius who was an electronics expert.
 He could fool the

 phone company’s machinery.